lensapp/lens/docs/extensions/get-started/anatomy.md

 }
 ```

-`Hello World` extension uses only one capability (`Cluster Page`) of Lens extensions.
-The [Extension Capabilities Overview](/extensions/capabilities/) topic helps you find the right capabilities you can use with your own extension.
+The Hello World sample extension uses the `Cluster Page` capability, which is just one of the Lens extension API's capabilities.
+The [Common Capabilities](../capabilities/common-capabilities.md) page will help you home in on the right capabilities to use with your own extensions.